Walk - Greenway, Broadsands & Galmpton Creek

 The lime kiln on the beach is one of several scattered on the estuary foreshore, and limestone from the quarry across the creek was burnt here to produce a soil fertiliser.
 The area from Berry Head sits on a thick bed of Devonian limestone, once marine reefs, and Galmpton was an important centre for quarrying the stone on the River Dart.
 It was also used as a ballast in the early ships sailing from here to Newfoundland, and Galmpton Creek limestone has been found in some of the earliest buildings in the New World.
 It also appears in French and Spanish harbours, for the same reason.

-- By the lime kiln the path turns inland and travels up through two fields, passing between the farm buildings and onto the lane beyond.
-Note the chimney from the farm's one-time steam machinery.
+- By the lime kiln the path turns left, inland over a wooden stile and travels up through two fields passing from one field to another by a fingerpost through a wooden gate, then over a stone and metal bar stile before passing between the farm buildings and onto the farm track beyond.

 Greenway has a rich history with many seafaring connections, as you might expect from its waterside location.
 At the time of its first mention, in 1493, 'Greynway' was an important crossing point of the Dart, as it still is today.
 The first Greenway house was a Tudor mansion, built here in the late sixteenth century for Otho and Katherine Gilbert.
 Their son, Sir Humphrey, was a favourite with Elizabeth I, as was his stepbrother, Sir Walter Raleigh, and in searching for the North West Passage Gilbert stumbled across Newfoundland and took it for the queen.
 In the eighteenth century, another house was built at Greenway (the central block of the current building), and its owner, Roope Harris Roope, developed trading links with the New World, thought to be the import of plants and seeds.